froko/ng-essentials/README.md

 - Adds an `ENV_PROVIDERS` configuration array with the current environment name and a base URL to the `environment.ts` and `environment.prod.ts` files and provides this array in the AppModules's `providers` array.
 - Removes e2e testing functionality with `protractor`.
 See below how to add a better alternative.
 - Formats the code with `prettier` after the installation
-- Lints the code and fixes issues after the intallation
+- Lints the code and fixes issues after the installation

 _ng-essentials_ comes with some configuration switches to add even more value: